 St. Augustine suggested that when we try to grasp the idea of time, it seems to evade us: "What then is time?
-If no one asks me, I know what it is.

 Nothing seems more basic or real than time.
 Yet many philosophers, like Zeno of Elea, find it deeply puzzling.
 Some, like McTaggart, even claim time is unreal.
 Of course, philosophers often find reasons to doubt the existence of things we take for granted.
 But with time, it's not just philosophers.
 It's physicists, too.
 Like Stephen Hawking, to name just one.

 But what does it even mean to say that time is unreal?
 That there's no such thing as past, present and future?
 That we're not moving through time?

 The best way I have of thinking about the possibility that time might not be real goes like this.
 Suppose I’ve got this very detailed calendar.
 It’s basically a list of events --- last week’s pizza party, yesterday’s meeting with the dean, tomorrow’s dentist appointment.
 Now, no physicist is going to convince me that such things don’t occur.
 Events happen.
 Things change.
 Pizza is real, at least after it is baked and before it is eaten.